ParthKadam11/SecondBrain/README.md

 </div>

 SecondBrain is a full-stack web application that acts as a personal, lightweight inbox for your ideas and content from across the web.
 Save articles, YouTube videos, and Twitter threads, and let SecondBrain organize them for you in a clean, visual dashboard.
+The project is built to practice real-world full-stack development, focusing on authentication, database design, API integration, and deployment.

 ## Features